 In Kin’s case, “anti-alcohol” isn’t the angle.
 In fact, the product is listed under the specialty cocktail section at establishments where it’s available, positioning it as an additional option for a cocktail-loving crowd.
 Diageo-backed non-alcoholic spirit Seedlip is also embracing event partnerships “to showcase what’s possible in creating complex, exciting non-alcoholic options for events instead of just soda, juices or sickly mocktails,” says founder Ben Branson.
 “We target those who have an appreciation for flavor, for their health and who, for whatever reason, may not be drinking at an event they attend.”

-That includes expectant mothers and wellness-conscious millennials, and as of this past February, designated drivers.
-Seedlip just landed a partnership with Mercedes-AMG Petronas Motorsport team as the official supplier of non-alcoholic drink options at Formula 1 events.
+That includes expectant mothers, wellness-conscious millennials and designated drivers.
+Seedlip landed a partnership with Mercedes-AMG Petronas Motorsport team as the official supplier of non-alcoholic drink options at Formula 1 events.
 The brand will also continue its sponsorship of a moveable feast event series, Outstanding in the Field, where farm-to-table dinners are served outdoors.

-Heineken is also riding the wellness wave, having launched its first non-alcoholic beer, Heineken 0.0, in the U.S. in January.
+Heineken is also riding the wellness wave, having launched its first non-alcoholic beer, Heineken 0.0.
 From an event perspective, the brand isn’t launching 0.0 events, but rather positioning the product alongside its alcoholic beers.

 “We are looking at it as the addition to a beer drinker’s regular portfolio,” says Pattie Falch, director of brand sponsorships and events at Heineken.
 “For instance, if they are at Coachella and there for a long period of time, this allows them to enjoy a beer beverage, but without the alcohol.”

-Heineken sponsored the iii Points music festival, Feb.
-15-17, in Miami, which runs a reverse schedule from 5 p.m. to 5 a.m.
+Heineken sponsored the iii Points music festival in Miami, which runs a reverse schedule from 5 p.m. to 5 a.m.
 “We thought that it was a unique opportunity for people who want to enjoy that nightlife for that long length of time,” says Falch.

 When all is said and done, event experiences are successful when they’re memorable.
 And for the growing wellness demographic, moderate and alcohol-free options offer just that—options.